Christos Antoniou

-Career
+Club career

 AEK Athens

 Antoniou started playing football at the academies of AEK Athens.
 On 21 August 2017, he signed a professional contract and was promoted to the men's team.
+On 1 September 2017 Antoniou was included in the list of players for the group stage of the UEFA Europa League, where AEK managed to qualify finishing in the second place in their group, while they also were undefeated.
+He remained in the European list of the club for the round of 32 against Dynamo Kyiv, where on 22 February 2018 he was at the bench in the second leg of the draw.
 Despite not managing to make any official appearances with the club, he was part of the squad that won the Championship in 2018.

 On 25 July 2018, Antoniou moved to Super League 2 club, Ergotelis, as on loan.
-However, he didn't manage to get enough playing time and his loan was terminated on 7 January 2019.
+He made his debut for the Greek Cup on 16 September 2018 in the away 0–3 win against Ermis Amyntaio.
+Nevertheless, he didn't manage to get enough playing time and his loan was terminated on 7 January 2019.

-On 1 February 2019, he was loaned to Diagoras for the rest of the season.
+On 1 February 2019, Antoniou was loaned to Diagoras, where he played at Gamma Ethniki for the rest of the season.

 Aiolikos

 On 18 September 2019, he was transferred to the Gamma Ethniki side, Aiolikos.

 Cyprus

-In 2020, he moved to Cyprus and signed for the second division club, Alki Oroklini for a short period before moving to Digenis Morphou for the rest of the season.
+In 2020, Antoniou moved to Cyprus and signed for the second division club, Alki Oroklini for a short period, before moving to Digenis Morphou for the rest of the season.

 Almyros Gaziou

-On 29 September 2021, he returned to Greece and moved to Almyros Gaziou, where he spent 1 and a half seasons playing in the third division.
+On 29 September 2021, Antoniou returned to Greece and moved to Almyros Gaziou, where he spent 1 and a half seasons playing in the third division.
+During his spell at the club he competed in 4 Cup matches.
 On 9 December 2022 he left the club.